2024-foss4g-europe/2024-foss4g-europe.github.io/content/faq.md

 {{</ faq >}}

 {{< faq "I am presenting a workshop/talk, do I have to register?" >}}
-Yes you have to register, there is no discount for presenters.
+Yes you have to register.
+Workshop presenters can participate for free.
+When giving a talk the pariticpation fee is the early bird price.
 {{</ faq >}}

 {{< faq "How do I sign up to attend the conference?" >}}